National Lottery (United Kingdom): Scratchcards

-As well as tickets for the draw games, the National Lottery also sells scratchcards.
+As well as tickets for the draw games, The National Lottery also sells scratchcards.
 Introduced in 1995, they are small pieces of card where an area has been covered by a thin layer of opaque latex that can be scratched off.
 Under this are concealed the items/pictures that must be found in order to win.
 Scratchcards can be purchased in most newsagents and supermarkets; they can cost £1, £2, £3 or £5 and come in many different forms, with a variety of prizes and ways to win.
 The National Lottery used to offer £10 scratchcards but these were discontinued in September 2019, partly because they were attractive to problem gamblers.
 The generic scratchcard requires the player to match three of the same prize amounts.
 If this is accomplished, they win that amount; the highest as of March 2020 being £2,000,000 on a £5 scratchcard.
 Other scratchcards involve matching symbols, pictures or words.

-Initially, all scratchcards were sold for £1.
+Initially, all scratchcards were sold for £1, and were originally called National Lottery Instants.
 Over the years, scratchcards that range in price from £2 to £10 have been available.
 More expensive scratchcards are larger and offer more games with higher-value prizes.
 Some scratchcards have jackpots other than one-off payments, such as a yearly sum or a car.
 Odds for winning a top prize on a scratchcard depend greatly on how many have been sold and whether there are any top prize scratchcards in circulation at time of purchase.
 As the range of scratchcard games has increased, the odds of winning vary greatly.
 For a game with the highest available jackpot of £4,000,000, the odds of winning the jackpot are around 1 in 4,000,000, whereas for a game with a low jackpot prize (and thousands of jackpots available), the odds of winning the jackpot are as low as around 1 in 10,000.